MLA Format and Citation － A Detailed Guide with Examples

 But being a responsible researcher, you have to mention the sources where you got your data from.

-MLA in its 8th Handbook has provided enough guidelines to mention, any source you refer to, for data.
-Here are citation methods for social websites.
+In its 8th Handbook, MLA has provided enough guidelines to mention any source you refer to for data.
+So here are methods to cite a website.

 Format: @twitterhandel.
 “Description.”
 Twitter, date, time.
 URL.